-25.1 This Agreement shall remain in full force and effect from July 1, 2020 up to and including June 30, 2023, and shall remain in effect until one of the parties notifies the other in writing of a request to modify, amend or terminate this Agreement.
-25.2 Notwithstanding Article 23, the parties agree to the following re- openers during the term of this Agreement: • At the request of either party, the parties will negotiate regarding the implementation of the new employee orientation and unit member contact information requirements of AB 119, and • Re-openers for 2021-2022 and 2022-2023 will include Article 9 (Compensation), Article 9 (Benefits), and up to two (2) articles selected by each party.
-25.3 Proposals to modify, amend, or terminate this Agreement shall be presented in writing at a public meeting of the Board of Trustees as required by Government Code Section 3547.
+- Notwithstanding Article 23, the parties agree to the following reopeners during the term of this Agreement: - Re-openers for 2024-2025 and 2025-2026 will include Article 9 (Compensation and Benefits), and up to two (2) articles selected by each party. - 25.3 Proposals to modify, amend, or terminate this Agreement shall be presented in writing at a public meeting of the Board of Trustees as required by Government Code Section 3547.